ST AUGUSTINE, FLORIDA

 There is a huge fort in the town and this has seen numerous attacks, most famously by Sir Francis Drake who arrived in 1586 and promptly plundered houses, burned crops and did goodness knows what else before sailing on.
 English buccaneers ransacked the city again in 1665.

 Interestingly, King Charles II of Spain ordered that refuge be given in the town to slaves that had run away from the British lands.
 Forty-five years later, the Governor of Florida proclaimed St Augustine an approved settlement for ex-slaves and they stood side-by-side with the Spanish against the British, who were finally to take the town in 1763.
 The British, in the Seven Years War, had booted out the French from Canada, most notably with our hero General Wolfe outsmarting (with muffled oars) and outfighting the Marquis of Montcalm in Quebec in 1759.
 They had also kicked the Spanish out of almost everywhere.
-In the end, a deal was struck and Florida was returned to Spain in 1794 as party of a treaty that granted America its independence.
+In the end, a deal was struck and Florida was returned to Spain in 1794 as part of a treaty that granted America its independence.

 Through all this, St. Augustine has retained its dignity, its fascination, its optimism, its colour and its beauty.
-If you have a second, take a quick stroll with us down St. George Street or around Flagler's flagship hotel by clicking on the videos below:

 The elegant Bridge of Lions which takes you from the heart of the city to the beaches on Anastasia Island.